zksnark-wiki/zksnark-wiki.github.io/docs/pcs/kzg.md

 2.  **Elliptic Curve Pairings**: This is the mathematical engine of KZG.
 A bilinear pairing is a special function, let's call it $e$, that takes two points on an elliptic curve and maps them to a third group.
 The key property is that it allows for a form of multiplication across different groups.
 Formally, for a pairing-friendly elliptic curve, the pairing $e(P, Q)$ has the property that $e(aP, bQ) = e(P, Q)^{ab}$, where $P, Q$ are points on the curve and $a, b$ are scalars.
 This is the cryptographic primitive that allows for verification without revealing the secret $\tau$.

-## KZG Commitment for Univariant Polynomial
+## KZG Commitment for Univariant Polynomials

 The process of a KZG commitment can be broken down into four distinct phases: